11 Popular Traditional Instruments in Vietnam You May Like

 Bamboo flute

-From ancient to the present, the bamboo flute has always been attached to the cultural and spiritual life of Vietnamese people.
-The bamboo flute can perform solo, chord performances, and can also be combined with traditional orchestra, symphony, light music, chamber.
+From ancient times to the present, the bamboo flute has been associated with Vietnamese cultural and spiritual life.
+The bamboo flute can be played solo or in chord form and can also be combined with traditional orchestra, symphony, light music, or chamber music.

-The material to make this musical instrument is bamboo with a diameter of about 1.5cm and a length of 30cm.
-The body of the pipe is cut with the main hole and has 6 or 10 musical holes.
-The bamboo flute can express many nuances of emotions with a wide range of over two octaves.
+The material used to make this musical instrument is a bamboo pipe with a diameter of about 1.5cm and a length of 30cm.
+The pipe’s body is cut with a keyhole and 6 or 10 musical holes.
+The bamboo flute can express many nuances of emotions with a range of over two octaves.

 bamboo flute